Academic Affairs

 Applications for the UW-Whitewater Ronald E. McNair Scholars Program is NOW open.
 Applications are accepted on a rolling basis.
 In order to start the application process, fill out an interest form.
 Upon completion of the interest form, we will contact you with further information about the application process and with a link to the online application.

 The Ronald E. McNair Post Baccalaureate Achievement Program, a federal TRIO program, established through the Higher Education Act of 1965 as amended, realizes the value of researchers and scholars from disadvantaged backgrounds in academia.
 It aims to prepare undergraduate students who have demonstrated strong academic potential for the rigor of doctoral studies.
-Through its participants engaging in research and other high impact educational practices, the McNair program intends to increase the attainment of Ph.D. degrees by students from underrepresented segments of society.
+Through its participants engaging in research and other high impact educational practices, the McNair program intends to increase the attainment of Ph.D. degrees by students from underprivileged segments of society.

 A central feature of the program is the mentoring provided by UW-Whitewater faculty, where each scholar receives guidance in working on an undergraduate research project, as well as regular contact with a professional mentor during their first summer and academic year.
 Scholars participate in a research internship during their second summer at a university, regional or national research center.
 This program promotes: